St Francis

 Cockpit Upgrades

-When we bought Soggy Paws, the cockpit had a flat sunbrella top over a nice stainless steel frame.
+When we bought Soggy Paws, the cockpit had a flat Sunbrella top over a nice stainless steel frame.
 The problem was, when it rained, water would pool directly over the helm seat, and drip profusely right on the helmsperson's head.
 There was only a narrow wooden walkway to get to the aft end of the boom.
 And there was no water catchment system built in.
 So we had a hard fiberglass top made.

 We added two smaller winches behind the primary winches to be able to use a winch to reef the jib.